YewonSeo17/AI-chatbot-web-app/README.md

 # AI-chatbot-web
 AI chatbot web app for 2022 scholar podium
 **codes are in master branch**
-**detailed README of this application is in https://github.com/gyeongseok8727/Chatbot**
+**detailed README of backend python script is in https://github.com/gyeongseok8727/Chatbot**